 Xiaoqun Zhang (SHEE-ow-kwihn jahng) gained his first Ph.D. in management from Tsinghua University, and his second Ph.D. in media studies from Bowling Green State University.

-Zhang has taught courses in media industry studies, including Media Economics, Audience Research, and Mobile Media at the University of North Texas (UNT).
+Zhang has taught courses in media industry studies, including Media Economics, Audience Research, and Mobile Media at UNT.
 He also taught multiple courses at Bowling Green State University (BGSU), including Telecommunication Policy and Regulations, Media Policy and Industry, Audience Research, Online Social Media, Introduction to Communication, and Public Speaking.
 He gained two teaching awards from the School of Media and Communication, and was nominated for a teaching award from the Graduate College of BGSU.

 Zhang has managerial experience in a big Chinese newspaper group (Dazhong Newspaper Group), and research experience in two Chinese government agencies.